9/06 Allison Gala

 Details: The Ritz Carlton, Washington; 6:00 p.m.; black-tie optional; $500; sponsorships start at $5,000; contact Kelsey Yates firstname.lastname@example.org.

 The Cause: The Children’s Inn at the National Institute of Health is a non-profit resident “place like home” for ill children and their families to stay free of charge while participating in groundbreaking medical treatments at the NIH.

 Details: The Ritz Carlton, Tysons Corner; 6:00 p.m.; black-tie; $800; sponsorships start at $2,500; contact email@example.com

 4/29 Great Ladies Luncheon & Fashion Show

-The Cause: The ADDF continues to provide early support for pioneering ideas, and we also invest a growing percentage of our funds in clinical trials for drugs further in development.
-We will conquer Alzheimer’s disease.
+The Cause: The Alzheimer’s Drug Discovery Foundation continues to provide early support for pioneering ideas, and invests a growing percentage of funds to clinical trials for drugs furthering development of Alzheimer’s research.

 Details: The Ritz Carlton, Washington; 10:30 a.m.; Online ticket sales will open in January 2020.
 For advanced reservations and more information, contact firstname.lastname@example.org or 212-901-7990